opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 In the former case the appropriate hook has first to be set as the pivot point for the model section, then the link can be created.
 Note that when setting a hook as the new pivot point, the hook, and consequently the section, shifts to the center of the work area; as soon as you link that section to the hook of another section, it goes in the right place, with the two hooks perfectly overlapping.

-In the latter case an hook of the selected section and a hook of another section are overlapping (e.g. the hook on the wrist of the hand section overlaps the hook on the wrist of the forearm section), and a special button displaying information about the overlapping hooks can be used to link automatically the two section with a single click.
+In the latter case a hook of the selected section and a hook of another section are overlapping (e.g. the hook on the wrist of the hand section overlaps the hook on the wrist of the forearm section), and a special button displaying information about the overlapping hooks can be used to link automatically the two section with a single click.